How To Feed A Loon

 • Heat the oil over medium-high heat in a large skillet or saucepan.
 Add the onion and cook until soft and translucent, about 3 to 5 minutes.
 Add the garlic and cook for another 30 seconds, stirring occasionally.

 • Carefully add the tomatillo/pepper purée to the onion mixture and bring to a simmer.
-Add the chicken stock and 1 tsp of salt and bring to a boil.
+Add the chicken stock and 1 teaspoon of salt and bring to a boil.
 Let simmer for about 5 minutes, until thickened somewhat.
 Turn off the heat and stir in the cream and cilantro.

 • Meanwhile, place the chips in a cast-iron skillet, or baking dish, and gently press down.
 Leave a handful of chips to place around the edges of the dish just before baking.